ICANTech/ICANCookbooks/documents/301 Geospatial Server Implementation/301-04_GeoNetwork_GeoServer__setup_-_basic.md

 ### Purpose

 To install GeoNetwork metadata application and the GeoServer data application on a suitable server.
 Links can also established to an external database of choice, although the PostgreSQL database with the PostGIS extension is recommended.
-If no external database is provided, GeoNetwork will establish an internal one
+If no external database is provided, GeoNetwork will establish an internal one.
 GeoNetwork serves two functions: to store metadata, and optionally to store data as 'blobs' for download.
 The external database(s) also serve two functions: to store the metadata, and optionally to store data which is subsequently query-able on a feature basis and can be used to create GIS layers.
 Do *not* move the GeoServer data directory until instructed in a subsequent process.